theupdateframework/pep-maximum-security-model/README.rst

 Cryptographic Key Files
 -----------------------

-The implementation SHOULD encrypt key files with AES-256-CTR-Mode and passwords strengthened with PBKDF2-HMAC-SHA256 (100K iterations by default, but this may be overriden in 'tuf.conf.PBKDF2_ITERATIONS' by the user).
-The framework, however, can use any Cryptography library (support for PyCA cryptography may be added) and the KDF tweaked to your taste.
+The implementation MAY encrypt key files with AES-256-CTR-Mode and strengthen passwords with PBKDF2-HMAC-SHA256 (100K iterations by default, but this may be overriden by the developer).
+The current Python implementation of TUF can use any cryptography library (support for PyCA cryptography will be added in the future), may override the default number of PBKDF2 iterations, and the KDF tweaked to taste.

 Key Management: miniLock
 ------------------------

-Essentially the key management solution that uses miniLock derives a private key from a password so that users do not have to manage cryptographic key files across multiple computers.
-Users may view the cryptographic key as a secondary password.  miniLock also works well with a signature scheme like Ed25519, which only needs a very small key.
+A key management solution that uses miniLock derives a private key from a password so that developers do not have to manage cryptographic key files across multiple computers.
+Developers may view the cryptographic key as a secondary password.  miniLock also works well with a signature scheme like Ed25519, which only needs a very small key.